-To protect water-sensitive substrates, $a \ge 6$ -mil thick polyethylene (PE) sheet (available at Lowe's) should be installed over the entire area and extend at least 2-in. up the walls.
+To protect water-sensitive substrates, a ≥ 6-mil thick polyethylene (PE) sheet (available at Lowe's) should be installed over the entire area and extend at least 2-in. up the walls.
 All seams must be overlapped and taped according to the product instructions.
 In addition, the area must be separated from all other rooms using a suitable water-resistant t-molding.
 Following flooring installation, the plastic sheet must be trimmed flush with the surface of the subfloor.
 Prior to installing wall-base or molding, the required perimeter expansion gap must be filled with a 100% silicone caulk, including the wet area side of all t-moldings.
 Additionally, all door jambs, plumbing and vertical surfaces that won't have wall-base or molding installed must be sealed with 100% silicone caulk.
 Once the entire perimeter has been filled or sealed, water-resistant wall-base, moldings or other accessories may be installed.
 Apply a bead of silicone caulk to the parts of the wall-base or moldings that will make contact with the surface of the flooring.
-Ensure all wall base and moldings are attached to the subfloor, wall or wall-base or moldings into or through the floor covering.
+Ensure all wall base and moldings are attached to the subfloor, wall or wall-base without compression, to allow movement and cleanup any remaining silicone immediately.
+Do not anchor wall-base or moldings into or through the floor covering.